Bioconductor/bioconductor.org/content/help/course-materials/extra/BioC2012_setup_guide.md

 If you do not do this step, **your credit card will be charged.**

-BioC2012_setup_guideAfter deletion, all files that were on your virtual machine will be lost.
+After deletion, all files that were on your virtual machine will be lost.
 If there are files you want to keep, use RStudio's Download button to download them before shutting down your virtual machine.